Ann Clow's Painting and Artwork Galleries

 Now residing in Charlottetown PE

-2018 Managing Sealand gallery with two locations, downtown Charlottetown and at Charlottetown Seaport which was a wonderful opportunity to promote my art as well as other artists and crafters.
+2018 Managing Sealand Gallery, with two locations, downtown Charlottetown and at Charlottetown Seaport, which was a wonderful opportunity to meet and promote other artists, crafters, photographers and sculptors.

-In Chiang Mai, for a short time period, I apprenticed with a very known architect learning how they make massive statues for temples with concrete mortar and metal (that was overseen by the monks. )
+Also while in Thailand in Chiang Mai, for a period of time, she studied with a very known architect learning hands on, how they make massive statues for temples with concrete mortar and metal (that was overseen by the monks.)

-In Siem Reap, Cambodia at Future Opportunity Kbalromeas. ( Donation funded ) I experienced teaching English and also sharing art to the students.
+In that same year Clow was in Siem Reap, Cambodia at Future Opportunity Kbalromeas. ( Donation funded ) where she experienced teaching English and also sharing her art and info about her country to eager students.

-Clow feels that in return for the gifts that has been bestowed on her, she donates a percentage of my sales to the local food bank.
+Clow feels that in return for the gifts that have been bestowed on her, she donates a percentage of her sales to the local food bank.